Page 4 of 4

 The Cat Falls

-The thin rope "tails" symbolized a feline's proverbial nine lives, derived from its ability to land on its feet after a fall, claws outspread.
-Once the guilty man was bound in position for his punishment, the sergeant of the guard "let the cat out of the bag" and began to claw at the man's back with its blood-stained knots, ten per tail.
+he thin rope "tails" symbolized a feline's proverbial nine lives, derived from its ability to land on its feet after a fall, claws outspread.
+Once the guilty man was bound in position, hands above his head around a whipping post or tree, the sergeant of the guard "let the cat out of the bag" and began to claw at the man's back with its blood-stained knots, ten per tail.

-George Washington was commissioned to develop a Continental Army, but at first he found himself in tenuous command of an unruly mob of colonists fiercely proud of their independence from auth-ority, and determined not to yield it to anyone.
-Washington's solution was to literally whip his army into shape; he encour-aged Congress to raise the limit to 100 lashes, which they did in the 1776 update of the Articles of War.
-Out of his own frustration he tried to persuade the Congress-men to raise it to 500 strokes in 1781, but they declined.
-Nevertheless, courts martial managed to wring the maximum pain from the 100-stroke allowance by spreading out the process over a period of two or more floggings, as Lewis and Clark did in Alexander Willard's case.
+George Washington was commissioned to develop a Continental Army, but at first he found himself in tenuous command of an unruly mob of colonists fiercely proud of their independence from authority, and determined not to yield it to anyone.
+Washington's solution was to literally whip his army into shape; he encouraged Congress to raise the limit to 100 lashes, which they did in the 1776 update of the Articles of War.
+Out of his own frustration he tried to persuade the Congressmen to raise it to 500 strokes in 1781, but they declined.
+Nevertheless, courts martial managed to wring the maximum pain from the 100-stroke allowance by spreading out the process over a period of four successive days, as Lewis and Clark did in Alexander Willard's case.

 In the next revision of the Articles (1806) the limit was reduced to 50 lashes.3 It was not a significant change, inasmuch as flogging had never really been very effective as a deterrent.
 On the contrary, as John Francis Hamtramck, commander at Fort Wayne, Indiana Territory, wrote to General Anthony Wayne in 1794: "The . . . allowance of one hundred lashes, allowed by government, does not appear a sufficient inducement for a rascal to act the part of an honest man."
 The scars had become badges of macho stoicism and psuedo-heroic endurance.4